As a blogger, finding the right words can make all the difference.

 3. Have a Unique Voice

-With over 43.7 million new posts written on a monthly basis, it’s easy to see how your blog could get lost in the noise.
-This makes it imperative that you write what you know and share it in your unique voice.
+With over 81 million new posts written on a monthly basis, it’s easy to see how your blog could get lost in the noise.
+This makes it imperative that you write and share what you know in your unique voice.

-Marie Forleo is one of my favorite business bloggers.
+Marie Forleo has been a longtime favorite of mine.
 There’s no denying her unique style.
 From her website design to quality videos and viral reach, it’s evident that Marie has found her rhythm and voice.

 So, how can you find yours?
 It’s not as hard as you might think.